Delicious wild garlicky leaves that are easy to ID

 - Chop it finely (or use a food processor) to create Wild Garlic Pesto

 - Wild garlic lightly flavours a delicate Asparagus Risotto

 - Make homemade Wild Garlic Pizza

 - Use the flowers to make a spicy spring salad

 - Blitz the leaves into a zesty green Hummus

 - Make a creamy Vegan Wild Garlic Soup

-The leaves are used like any other green vegetable and can be used in stir-fries, lasagne, or literally any dish that needs greens.
+The leaves are used like any other green vegetable and can be used in stir-fries, lasagna, or literally any dish that needs greens.
 It can also be used as a herb and will lightly flavour the dish with a mild garlic taste.
 Wild garlic has literally countless uses in the kitchen so feel free to be as creative as you’d like.
 Get it in while you can though because once the plants die down in late spring it will be another year before you taste it again!